On Stranger Rides

 The blast knocked out their vision and hearing.
 It took a moment for their senses to return.
-They felt pain everywhere on their bodies and then they saw that the tunnel at the bottom of the waterfall had been completely destroyed.
-Their log had also been blown to smithereens, yet they were still alive and floating with debris in the remaining water.
-Ahead of them was the ferris wheel with all the animals singing Zip-a-Dee-Doo-Dah.
+They felt pain everywhere on their bodies.
+Then they saw that the tunnel at the bottom of the waterfall had been completely destroyed.
+Their log had been blown to smithereens also, yet they were still alive and floating with debris in the remaining water.
+Ahead of them was the Ferris wheel with all the animals singing Zip-a-Dee-Doo-Dah.

 "Yep," Gyro agreed, "but let's not let that happen again.
-I don't know how long this luck will last."
+I don't know how long our luck will last."

-"Right here." the horse answered.
+"Right here," Glue Stick answered.
 The other three were stunned to see him there.
 They had feared he was gone forever.
 A paper was in his hand.
 He held it up to show them.
-"Ok, it's actually a pretty decent one."
+"Ok, it's actually a pretty good picture."

 The photograph showed their terrified faces when they saw the explosives from the top of the waterfall.
 It was very detailed and extremely humiliating.
 Evina dropped his head in shame.
 "How did you get out of there?
 Where did Johnson go?
 How did you find us?"

 "Whoa, slow down, one question at a time!"
-The horse insisted, not thinking that there might still be soldiers nearby.
-"I was rescued by the helper, Johnson is gone now, and I found you because that explosion could be heard from miles away."
+Glue Stick insisted, not thinking that there might still be soldiers nearby.
+"I was rescued by lightbulb guy, Johnson is gone now, and I found you because that explosion could be heard miles away."

 "What do you mean he's gone?"
 Kate demanded.